thcasey3/Jupyter_Notebooks/README.md

 # Jupyter_Notebooks

-Collection of examples of my real applications of the Data Science Methodology
+Here I maintain a collection of examples of my work in the context of the data science methodology.